seandstewart/bardly/pending/romances/pericles/11-player.md

 *Exeunt*

-*Great shouts within and all cry'The mean knight!'*
+*Great shouts within and all cry 'The mean knight!'*

 ### SCENE III.
 The same.
 A hall of state: a banquet prepared.